-(2) The National Director shall give 14 days notice of an application under subsection (1) to every person who entered an appearance in terms of section 39(3).

-- (3) A notice under subsection (2) shall be served in the manner in which a summons whereby civil proceedings in the High Court are commenced, is served. - (4) Any person who entered an appearance in terms of section 39(3) may appear at the application under subsection (1)- - (a) to oppose the making of the order; or - (b) to apply for an order- - (i) excluding his or her interest in that property from the operation of the order; or - (ii) varying the operation of the order in respect of that property, and may adduce evidence at the hearing of the application.
+- (2) The National Director shall give 14 days notice of an application under subsection (1) to every person who entered an appearance in terms of section 39(3). - [subsection (2) substituted by section 26 of Act 24 of 1999] - (3) A notice under subsection (2) shall be served in the manner in which a summons whereby civil proceedings in the High Court are commenced, is served. - (4) Any person who entered an appearance in terms of section 39(3) may appear at the application under subsection (1)- - (a) to oppose the making of the order; or - (b) to apply for an order- - (i) excluding his or her interest in that property from the operation of the order; or - (ii) varying the operation of the order in respect of that property, and may adduce evidence at the hearing of the application.